 Those funded through the challenge will adopt, exploit and develop immersive technologies to create new products and services.
 They will capture the world’s attention and grow the UK’s leading market position in creative content.

 What’s the investment?

-The funding will be invested in:
+The funding is being invested in:

-Collaborative research and development funding
+Collaborative research and development

 Up to £12 million will go to research and development projects in 3 areas: